Further tests for non Hodgkin lymphoma

 After the tests

-If there are lymphoma cells in the lymph node you had biopsied your doctor will want you to have more tests.
-These tests are to find out whether the lymphoma has spread.
-The doctors will need to know which parts of your body are affected.
+If you had a swollen lymph node biopsied and lymphoma cells were found, you will need to have more tests.
+These tests are to find the type of lymphoma and see whether it has spread.
+Your doctors will need to know which parts of your body are affected.

 Throughout your treatment you will be asked to have blood tests.
 These are to check